 Cafe serving breakfast sandwiches, eggs and waffles, sandwiches and salads, pizzas, pastas and dinners from meatball casserole to chicken scarpetta, now open for indoor and outdoor dining and takeout 7 a.m. to 8 p.m.
 Tuesday to Saturday and 7 a.m. to 5 p.m.
 Sunday.

-The unique restaurant on the ridge is open now for outdoor dining Friday to Sunday in June and Wednesday to Sunday in July — by reservation only — in a '2-acre grassy dining room' on their lawn, with a new summer menu, from chicken tagine or spicy pork to house-made burgers or black pepper tofu.
-They are also offering takeout by pre-order before 5 p.m.
+The unique restaurant on the ridge is open now for outdoor dining from spring to fall — by reservation only — Fridays and Saturdays in a '2-acre grassy dining room' on their lawn, with a new menu, from chicken tagine or spicy pork to house-made burgers or black pepper tofu, and popup concerts on some dinner nights.